Lazy Luddite Log

 Same-Sex Marriage Victory

 Around the turn of the century I was sitting among a group of progressive campaigners discussing whether there was any way of making same-sex marriage a legal fact.
-If only Labor would adopt a supportive policy and bind its parliamentarians to that while the Coalition allowed its parliamentarians a conscience vote then we may just have a chance of getting the numbers.
+If only Labor would adopt a supportive policy and bind its parliamentarians to that while the Liberals & Nationals allowed parliamentarians a conscience vote then we may just have a chance of getting the numbers.
 A lot has changed since then.

 Last week the Governor-General rubber-stamped legislation making same-sex marriage legal in Australia.
 This followed a decisive victory for the Senator Smith private members bill in both chambers of Federal Parliament.
 And this in turn had followed on logically from a majority result in the same-sex marriage postal survey that I discussed here.
 I was confident of the consensus across major parties to support change but it is nice to see it become an historic fact following decades of campaigning.

 In this entry I will expand on some of the arguments I made in my pamphlet and discuss some of what passed during the campaign.
-I made that pamphlet as a 'do-it-yourself campaigner' but there was more to it than that.
-The official Yes campaign had a very simplistic three word message of 'Love Is Love' intended to resonate with the elusive 'average' Australian.
-This message was delivered in a professional and respectful manner but it was too wishy-washy for my tastes.
+I made that pamphlet as a do-it-yourself campaigner but there was more to it than that.
+The official Yes campaign had a very simplistic three word message of 'Love Is Love' intended to resonate with the elusive average Australian.
+This message was delivered in a professional and dignified manner but it was too wishy-washy for my tastes.
 I wanted something more nitty-gritty and so decided to become part of the large and amorphous unofficial Yes campaign.

 Very quickly punters could see that some of the few electorates that showed only minority support for a Yes response were working class areas of diverse migrant populations.
 Soon I was countering all manner of comments on Facebook that were expressing opposition to homophobia by betraying borderline racist, creedist and classist attitudes.
 How can we switch so rapidly from humane to inhumane stances at the glance of an electoral info-graphic?